yanxu1995/yanxu1995/README.md

 ### Hi there 👋
 I'm YAN,Xu.
-🔭 A student from JAIST.
+🔭 A System Engineer.
 🌱 Working on Human-Computer Interaction.
 👯 Chinese, English, Japanese available.
-🤔 I’m looking for help with Unity.
-📫 Mail:yanxu@jaist.ac.jp
+📫 Mail:yanxu199508@gmail.com
 😄 Expert of Knowing a little bit of everything.
 ⚡ Fun fact: ...